Fall Internship Program

 The AAPD Fall Internship Program is a professional and career development opportunity for disabled students and recent graduates.
 Interns explore career opportunities, gain leadership skills, and connect to the broader disability community.

-The 2024 Fall Internship Program
+The 2025 Fall Internship Program

-• Attend an optional in-person gathering in Washington D.C. from Wednesday, July 24, 2024 to Saturday, July 27, 2024.
+• Attend an optional in-person gathering in Washington D.C. during the week of July 21, 2025

 • Take a disability advocacy class every 2 weeks.
-We’re planning for Fridays between 12-3pm ET.
+We’re planning for Fridays between 12-3pm ET

 • Connect one-on-one with a virtual mentor